Luan009/MyRepo1/README.txt

-This change is made in master branch
+This change is made in master branch(this change is made after myBranch is created - and also merged via pull request)

 This change is made in myBranch